megaturtl/chiselmon/README.md

 Client-side quality-of-life improvements for Cobblemon.
 Lightweight, configurable, and focused on PC management, fishing, and Jade additions.

 ## Install
-1. Install Cobblemon and Cloth Config.
+1. Install Cobblemon, Cloth Config, and Jade (optional).
 2. Drop the jar file into your mods folder and launch the game.

 ## Key features